 Options for changing your account password differ with protocol you are using with your server.
+Most servers actually do not allow changing password using file transfer protocols used by WinSCP.
+In such case, you will need to use some alternative method.

 SSH protocol allows changing an account password.
 But many SSH servers, notably the OpenSSH, does not actually allow that.